dgraph-io/dgraph-docs/content/get-started/index.md

 You can find the getting started tutorial series [here]({{< relref "tutorials/index.md" >}}).
 {{% /notice %}}

-## Dgraph

-Designed from the ground up to be run in production, **Dgraph** is the native GraphQL database with a graph backend.
-It is open-source, scalable, distributed, highly available and lightning fast.

-Dgraph cluster consists of different nodes (Zero, Alpha), and each node serves a different purpose.

-- **Dgraph Zero** controls the Dgraph cluster, assigns servers to a group, and re-balances data between server groups.

-- **Dgraph Alpha** hosts predicates and indexes.
-Predicates are either the properties associated with a node or the relationship between two nodes.
-Indexes are the tokenizers that can be associated with the predicates to enable filtering using appropriate functions.

-- **Ratel** serves the UI to run queries, mutations & altering schema.

-You need at least one Dgraph Zero and one Dgraph Alpha to get started.

 **Here's a four-step tutorial to get you up and running.**